vercel/next.js/docs/basic-features/data-fetching.md

 The `context` parameter is an object containing the following keys:

 - `params`: `params` contains the route parameters for pages using dynamic routes.
 For example, if the page name is `[id].js` , then `params` will look like `{ id: ... }`.
 To learn more, take a look at the [Dynamic Routing documentation](/docs/routing/dynamic-routes.md).
-You should use this together with `getStaticPaths`, which we'll explain later.
+You should use this together with `getStaticPaths`, which we’ll explain later.

 ### Simple Example

-Here's an example which uses `getStaticProps` to fetch a list of blog posts from a CMS (content management system).
+Here’s an example which uses `getStaticProps` to fetch a list of blog posts from a CMS (content management system).
 This example is also in the [Pages documentation](/docs/basic-features/pages.md).

 ```jsx
 // You can use any data fetching library